-The Board of Directors is pleased to recommend 54% cash dividend i.e. Tk.
-5.40 (Taka five and Paisa forty) per each ordinary share of Tk.
-10.00 for the year ended June 30, 2021.
-Payment of the cash dividend as recommended above shall be subject to approval of the shareholders at the 42nd Annual General Meeting of the company.
-Shareholders whose names appeared on the list of shareholders or the CDBL Register on the Record Date of November 18, 2021 shall be entitled to the cash dividend.
+The Board of Directors is pleased to recommend 45% cash dividend i.e. Tk.
+4.50 (Taka four and Paisa fifty) per each ordinary share of Tk.
+10.00 for the year ended June 30, 2022.
+Payment of the cash dividend as recommended above shall be subject to approval of the shareholders at the 43rd Annual General Meeting of the company.
+Shareholders whose names appeared on the list of shareholders or the CDBL Register on the Record Date of November 24, 2022 shall be entitled to the cash dividend.
+While this year's pay-out ratio is uniquely high at 74.63%, our pay-out ratio in 2010-2011 was 13.60% and we are pleased to advise shareholders that our pay-out ratio has exceeded 50% in each of the previous seven financial years.